Student Support Resources

 - Student Activities and Leadership Development: Provides students with the ability to get involved on and off campus through Student organizations, Greek Life, Leadership Development Activities and the schools events calendar.
 If you are interested in joining a group or activity on campus please call 559.278.2741 or stop by the office located at University Student Union, Room 306.

 - The Study Abroad Program: This program provides opportunities for Fresno State students and faculty to learn about and participate in international activities both on campus and abroad.
 The office also helps students and faculty to find information on international travel scholarships, degree programs and funding for faculty engagement.
-Visit their office in Family Food Science, Room 119, call 559.278.6452 or visit their website at www.fresnostate.edu/studyabroad.
+Visit their office in Family Food Science, Room 119, call 559.278.6452 or on the web at https://studyabroad.fresnostate.edu/ .